-TOWER's reported net loss after tax of \$4.9 million was impacted by the increased provisions of \$22.6 million after tax for costs associated with the Canterbury earthquake events.
+TOWER reported a net loss of \$4.9 million driven by the increased provisions of \$22.6 million after tax for costs associated with the Canterbury earthquake events.
+TOWER's underlying net profit after tax (NPAT) was \$17.5 million, significant improvement on HY14.